cybersecrs/hijack-test/README.md

 Clipboard is always a good resource to steal data.
 Passwords and bank accounts were targeted in past, and cryptocurrencies in last few years.
 This is hard to determine since there's no server for communication, it doesn't care about your files, it's only purpose is to wait for you to copy BTC address to make a payment, to steal your coins.
-To keep us all safer, I've created `hijack-test gem`.

 ---
 # How to Run